takenet/blip-docs/source/includes/en/concepts2/handle-notifications.md

   "event": "received"
 }
 ```
 Each notification contains the status of messages.
-Observe that the notifications are sent by the clients, informing if received or not some message.
+Observe that the notifications are sent by the clients, informing if they received some message or not.